Take a look at the little guy in the photo below. This little guy, a common earthworm, is completely safe to eat, as long as you cook it.

 Once they are in the kidneys, however, they block them and begin destroying the kidney tissue.
 As mentioned above, it is most commonly the right kidney alone which is infected, but if both kidneys are affected, kidney failure may be the unfortunate, deadly result.

-The image below, from the CDC, depicts life cycle of the giant kidney worm, illustrating how infection occurs.
+The image below, from the CDC, depicts the life cycle of the giant kidney worm, illustrating how infection occurs.

 You may feel safe in assuming that if your dog was to ever become infected with these worms, a trip to the vet would take care of it.
 However, the symptoms can be so non-specific and general that giant kidney worms are never suspected.
 A urinalysis would detect the worm’s eggs, which are passed into the urine, so if you suspect earthworms infected your dog, tell your doctor and ask for a urinalysis to confirm.
 The problem is, however, that there must be a female parasite present for eggs to be detected.
 Radiography and ultrasound can be used to find the worms in the kidneys.